SymfonyCasts/vue/sfcasts/ep1/async-computed.md

 [[[ code('011fe3787c') ]]]

 After this change... the search still works.
 But... wow!
-This is making a *lot* of AJAX calls!
-Even if we type *really* fast, it makes one AJAX call per letter!
+This is making a *lot* of Ajax calls!
+Even if we type *really* fast, it makes one Ajax call per letter!
 Let's fix that next by adding debouncing.

 Oh, but before we do, it's not hurting anything, but since the `created()`